Your area Not set — showing everywhere

 Addressed

-She asked for clarification regarding the lack of contour lines in a specific buffer area on the provided maps.
-Additionally, she expressed a desire to see the beautiful trees near the pond preserved if they are on the property.
+Elizabeth asked for clarification regarding the contour lines on the map near her property.
+She also expressed a desire for the developer to preserve the beautiful trees surrounding the local pond.
 Key concern

 Board response

-The board explained that the lines represent two-foot changes in elevation and noted that the proposed building site is a significant distance from the pond/trees.
-They also clarified that they cannot dictate what happens on the Todd Farm property.
+The board explained that the lines represent two-foot changes in elevation and noted that the proposed building site is located a significant distance from the pond area.

-The board provided a technical explanation for the map lines and addressed her concern about the trees by explaining the distance between the construction and the pond.
+The board provided a technical explanation for the map lines and clarified the distance between the development and the trees/pond mentioned.

 Paulie Croll